Sara-Tucker/python-notes/README.md

 <br>

 You can also declare parameters in functions.
-This will make an input optional.<br>
+This will make an input for a defined parameter optional.<br>
 Example of declaring a parameter in the function:
 ```python
 def say_hi(name = 'there'):